Africa

 Download and read more biographies at wels.net/missionarybios.

-Rev. John Roebke - Malawi
+Rev. John Roebke - Tanzania

 Missionary John Roebke serves as the integrator of the One Africa Team.
 In this role, he helps team leader Howard Mohlke administer the work of the mission team.
 In addition, he oversees consultancy work with African national worker training programs, serves as liaison with WELS’ sister church in Kenya, and coordinates promotions for the One Africa Team through their blog and Facebook page.

 Roebke served as a missionary in Bulgaria from 1994-2004.
 He planted a church in the Sofia suburb of Mladost and taught courses on English and the Bible.
 They also served in Vidin, where Roebke and a Bulgarian national vicar began work in urban and rural areas.
 From 2004-2008 Roebke served Peace in Wautoma, Wis., and then Lamb of God in Madison, Ala., from 2008-2017.
 In 2017, Roebke and his wife Nancy moved to Lilongwe, Malawi, to begin serving with the WELS One Africa Team.
+They relocated to Arusha, Tanzania, to continue their work in early 2026.

 Roebke and his wife Nancy were married in 1993.
 They have two adult daughters, Liliana and Christiana, who were both born in Bulgaria and now live in the U.S.